 A. I usually only get information about the U.S. and U.K. editions, which come out at the same time.
 (This applies to Canada, New Zealand and Australia, too.)
 I don't know the publication schedules for all the other countries where my books are published.
 For information about the books in your country, your best bet is to ask a local bookseller.
 Usually booksellers can look up that information and tell you when the next book is coming out.
 Sometimes they can also special order books if the books are not in their inventory.
 I hope you're able to find what you're looking for!

-I'm almost never able to travel internationally just because I have to spend most of my time writing, and travel is very time-consuming.
+I'm never able to travel internationally just because I have to spend most of my time writing, and travel is very time-consuming.
 I'd love to visit all the countries where my books are published, but if I did that, it would take me five to ten years to write each book, and I don't think you want to wait that long!
-So, no, if you live outside North America, it's unlikely you will see me on tour.
+So, no, if you live outside North America, you will not see me on tour.